 Most individuals report that their eyes feel and see normal by the first day after LASIK and iLASIK.
 Over 90% of individuals are capable of returning to work the day after iLASIK.
 During your initial LASIK consultation your Austin LASIK eye surgeon will go over when it will be appropriate to return to work.

 WHAT IS OUR SUCCESS RATE WITH THE CUSTOM iLASIK PROCEDURE?

 Our overall success rate with Custom iLASIK is approximately 95-98%. (“Success” being defined as comfortable vision with both eyes.
 These patients see “normal” and are comfortable with their eyesight).
 The remaining 2-5% of patients will require an enhancement procedure to “fine-tune” their vision after their first procedure.
 Our experience with iLASIK and use of the latest most advanced technology allows us to provide the finest care to our patients.

 Monthly payment programs are available via Care Credit make the surgery more affordable.
 There is no prepayment for financing.
 To for financing, you may call CareCredit at 1-800-300-3046 or apply online at www.carecredit.com.
-We offer a 24 month no-interest plan, and extended payment plans of 2, 3, 4 and 5 years.
+We offer a 24 month no-interest plan.
 We also accept visa and mastercard.